 Debt Consolidation Loans

 A debt collector may urge you to apply for a debt consolidation loan to catch up your bills or repay old debts.
 A debt consolidation loan is a loan that covers all of the debts you owe so you only have one monthly payment going forward.
 For many people all they need is to be able to focus on one bill.

 Most lenders require that you use your property as collateral to obtain a debt consolidation loan.
-This means that your creditor can take the property that you pledge if you miss a payment.
+This means that your creditor can take the property that you pledge if you miss a payment, either through repossession or foreclosure.
 Popular debt consolidation loans involve using a car or a home to secure the loan.

 If you can't pay your unsecured creditors, those creditors may only have one recourse — filing a debt collection lawsuit.
 If you can't afford the payment on the debt consolidation loan, you could lose your home, your vehicles, or other assets you pledged as collateral for it.
 A Chapter 7 bankruptcy case can get rid of a debt collection lawsuit.

 Instead of applying for a debt consolidation loan, some people hire a debt consolidation company.
-The debt consolidation company promises to negotiate with your creditors to lower your payments.
-However, many of these companies do not tell you several important things about their services.
+The debt consolidation company promises to negotiate with your creditors to lower your payments as part of a debt management plan.
+However, many of these credit counseling companies do not tell you several important things about their services.

 Some debt consolidation companies are expensive.
 A majority of your monthly payment may go to the debt consolidation company instead of your creditors.
 Sometimes the payments are structured in a way that you pay the debt relief company's upfront fees first, while your credit report gets hit with a missed payment notification every month.
 This drives down your credit score even while you're trying to settle your debts.

 Your creditors are not legally required to work with the company.
 Some creditors may refuse to negotiate a payment arrangement.